Powell meets a changed economy: Fewer workers, higher prices

 “We cannot get by and pay people $13 an hour and expect them to stay with us for years and years,” Kumar said.
 “It’s just not going to happen.”

-Loren Nalewanski, a vice president at Marriott Select Brands, said his company is losing housekeepers to other jobs that have recently raised pay.
+Loren Nalewanski, a vice president at Marriott Select Brands, said his company is losing facing similar challenges, as many former employees, particularly housekeepers, have left for other jobs that have recently raised pay.
 Even the recent cutoff of a $300-a-week federal unemployment supplement, he said, hasn't led to an increase in job applicants.

 “People have left the industry and unfortunately they’re finding other things to do,” Nalewanski said.
 “Other industries that didn’t pay as much perhaps ... are (now) paying a lot more.”